kelemeno/slingshot/README.md

 **IMPORTANT**

-Please use era-test-node from https://github.com/matter-labs/era-test-node/tree/mmzk_1019_for_slingshot branch.
+Please use era-test-node from https://github.com/matter-labs/era-test-node/tree/kl/access-control branch.

 for alloy-zksync: the latest from https://github.com/popzxc/alloy-zksync

+for foundry zksync: the latest from: https://github.com/matter-labs/foundry-zksync/tree/kl/access-control-deps

+contracts need to be built:
 ```
 git checkout kl/new-contracts
 git submodule init